-The City University of New York: CUNY launched in its online Master of Science in Data Analytics in 2012, after a number of years of distance learning development sponsored by the Sloan Foundation.
+- The City University of New York: CUNY launched its online Master of Science in Data Analytics in 2012, after a number of years of distance learning development sponsored by the Sloan Foundation.
 It has also made a firm commitment to hybrid instruction.

 Data Science Scholarships in New York

 - School of Business Scholarships: Clarkson’s School of Business administers both the MS in Data Analytics and the MS in Healthcare Data Analytics and it offers merit-based aid to certain graduate students.
-Students in the Scholars Program can receive up to $25,000 in tuition scholarship.

 CUNY Graduate School and University Center